 The vitality of the District plays a key role in the health and quality of life of the community.
 The City desires to establish a neighborhood revitalization tax rebate program (the "Program") to provide incentives for property owners to invest in new development and redevelopment, and to build public and private infrastructure and to protect and revitalize historic properties.
-The Program is intended to revitalize a historic district and promote renewed investment, rehabilitation and conservation in residential and commercial properties in the District.
+The Program is intended to revitalize the city's core neighborhoods and promote renewed investment, rehabilitation and conservation in residential and commercial properties in the District.
 The Program provides incentives for both residential and commercial property owners to improve their aging or deteriorating property, or otherwise increase the appraised value of the property.
 The Program is intended to promote the revitalization and development of residential and commercial properties by stimulating new construction and the rehabilitation, conservation, or redevelopment of the area in order to protect the public health, safety, or welfare of residents of the City.

-The Program will provide a valuable incentive for investment in the District.
-A tax rebate based on the incremental increase of qualified improvements will be available to property owners in the designated Neighborhood Revitalization Area.
-The Program will accomplish important City priorities including, but not limited to, the following:
+The Program will provide a valuable incentive to private developers/property owners to redevelop the District and will accomplish important City priorities including, but not limited to, the following:

-- Encourage the rehabilitation and protection of historic structures; - Encourage private parties to construct public infrastructure; - Encourage housing, commercial, and industrial development in the City; - Encourage the development of affordable housing; - Stabilize a mature area of the City; - Expand the type and design of housing available in the City; - Encourage the creation of jobs and employment in the City; - Assist in reversing the outward migration of residents and the resulting deterioration of neighborhoods within a mature portion of the City; - Strengthen community pride; and - Create new long-term tax revenue, without creating a fiscal burden for the City, County, and other taxing jurisdictions.
+- Encourage the rehabilitation of historic structures; - Encourage private parties to construct public infrastructure; - Encourage housing, commercial, and industrial development in the City; - Encourage the development of affordable housing; - Stabilize mature neighborhoods; - Expand the type and design of housing available in the City: - Encourage the creation of jobs and employment in the City; - Assist in reversing the outward migration of residents and the resulting deterioration of neighborhoods within a mature portion of the City; - Strengthen community pride; and - Create new long-term tax revenue, without creating a fiscal burden for the City, County, and other taxing jurisdictions.